-Between 1937 and 1945, Jackie Robinson did many incredible things people thought impossible to be done by an African American, and some that changed his life.
+Between 1937 and 1945, Jackie Robinson did many incredible things which people would have thought impossible for an African American to do, and some that changed his life.
 In 1937, Robinson attended Pasadena Junior College, and in 1939 went to UCLA.
 Robinson became UCLA's first four letter athlete, excelling in football, basketball, baseball, and track and field.
 In 1940, he met Rachel Isum, who always praised him when he was feeling down, and later became his wife.
 He was drafted into the army in March, 1942, and later on became a morale officer.
 Some coaches of sports teams in the army even laughed at him when he tried out for the team.
 After leaving the army, he joined the negro league for baseball, playing for the Kansas City Monarchs, but encountered Jim Crow Laws, which segregated whites and blacks.
 He quit soon thereafter, but had no idea of how to make money.
-Not too long after, Robinson met Branch Rickey for a meeting that changed his life.
+Then Robinson met Branch Rickey, a meeting that changed his life.

 As number forty-two, Jackie Robinson made his major league debut on April 15, 1947.
-Rachel and five-month-old Jackie Jr., and fourteen thousand African Americans came to the game.
-Some team members created a petition to stop Robinson from joining the team, but failed when Dodger manager Leo Durocher learned about it.
+His wife, Rachel, five-month old Jackie Jr., and fourteen thousand African Americans came to the game.
+Some team members actually created a petition to stop Robinson from joining the team, but failed when Dodger manager Leo Durocher learned about it.
 The first game was very unremarkable because nothing extraordinary happened.
-During the course of the year, rival players kicked and spit at him, and some people sent him letters threatening the lives and safety of himself and his family.
-Robinson started having doubts about playing MLB, but he persevered anyway.
-Racism from fans and rival players was incredible, but only made Robinson channel it into his performance.
+During the course of the year, rival players kicked and spit at him, and some people sent him letters threatening the lives and safety of him and his family.
+Robinson started having doubts about playing Major League Baseball (MLB), but he persevered anyway.
+The racism from the fans and rival players was incredible, but it only made Robinson channel it into his performance.
 1947 was a great year for Robinson performance-wise, as he opened the door for integrated play.

 Jackie Robinson is an important public figure.
 He was well known and very popular.
 I look up to him for his courage and persistence through the battle against discrimination.
 After ten years in MLB, Robinson retired.
 The NAACP named February 16, 1958 Jackie Robinson Day, in his memory.
 Robinson helped blaze the trail for the Civil Rights movement.
 Robinson also helped Martin Luther King, Jr. raise money for his organization.

 On January 23, 1962, an event happened that left Robinson speechless.
-It was announced that he was inducted into the Hall of Fame.
+It was announced that he would be inducted into the Hall of Fame.
 He was the first African American to be inducted into the Hall of Fame, which is another reason he is my hero.
 Jackie Robinson made the quest for equal rights possible.
-Unfortunately, not soon after, Jackie Jr. died in a car crash in the spring of 1971, when he was only twenty-four years old.
-His death was mourned by his father, but eventually, he moved on with his life.
+Tragically, not soon after, his son, Jackie Jr. died in a car crash in the spring of 1971; he was only twenty-four years old.

-During the course of his life, Jackie Robinson had to endure much racism, discrimination, and segregation.
+During the course of his life, Jackie Robinson had to endure incredible racism, discrimination, and segregation.
 Some hotels refused to take him and Rachel in.
 Some restaurants wouldn't even let them sit in the dining room!
 City officials sometimes wouldn't let the Dodgers play in the city because they had an African American on the team.
-As you can see, it was a rough time for African Americans.

 Jackie Robinson also had a long list of leg problems.
 Toward the end of his life, he was scheduled to get his leg amputated.
 On October 24, 1972, fifty-three-year-old Jackie Robinson died of a heart attack.
 That day was a sad day for America.
 From that day on, Jackie Robinson would be known as baseball's civil rights legend.